 5-10 cloves pressed garlic, or more, personal preference

-- If using frozen shrimp, your first step is to thaw them, then clean and peel them
+- If using frozen shrimp, your first step is to thaw them, then clean, peel and de-vein them

 - Prepare all of your ingredients and have them ready to go

 - Heat your pan (I used an enamel cast iron pan) over medium to medium high heat